LOS Channel

 Description

-The LOS Channel block simulates the propagation of a signal in space through line-of-sight (LOS) channels.
-The block can also model the propagation of signals from a single point to multiple points, or from multiple points back to a single point.
-The block models propagation time, free-space propagation loss, Doppler shift, and atmospheric and weather losses.
-The block assumes that the propagation velocity is much greater than the target velocity, in which case the stop-and-hop model is valid.
+Block LOS Channel simulates the propagation of a signal in space through line-of-sight (LOS) channels.
+The block can also simulate the propagation of signals from one point to several points or from several points back to one point.
+The block simulates propagation time, propagation loss in free space, Doppler shift, as well as atmospheric and weather losses.
+The block assumes that the propagation velocity is much greater than the target velocity, in which case the "stop-and-hop" model is valid.

-When propagating a signal in a line-of-sight (LOS) channel to and from a target, you have the choice of using one block to calculate the two-way propagation delay in free space or two blocks to perform one-way propagation delays in each direction.
-Since the free-space propagation delay is not necessarily an integer multiple of the calculation step, it may be that the total round-trip delay in the calculation when using a two-way propagation block is different from the delay in the calculation when using two one-way propagation blocks.
-For this reason, it is recommended that a single two-way propagation unit be used whenever possible.
+When propagating a signal in a line-of-sight (LOS) channel to an object and back, you have a choice: use one block to calculate the two-way propagation delay in free space, or two blocks to perform one-way propagation delays in each direction.
+Since the propagation delay in free space is not necessarily an integer multiple of the calculation step, it may turn out that the total round-trip delay in calculations using a two-way propagation unit differs from the delay in calculations using two one-way propagation units.
+For this reason, it is recommended to use a single two-way distribution unit whenever possible.

 Ports